ycpcs/cs320-spring2024/lectures/lecture00a.md

 Employers expect that their engineers can do all of the following:

-   > Solve problems (they enjoy solving the problems that are handed to them).
+- Solve problems (they enjoy solving the problems that are handed to them).

-   > Troubleshoot (their way out of the problems they create, as well as the problems that other people create/encounter).
+- Troubleshoot (their way out of the problems they create, as well as the problems that other people create/encounter).

-   > Work cooperatively in a team setting.
+- Work independently (no hand-holding)

-   > Work independently (no hand-holding)
+- Work cooperatively in a team setting.

-   > Learn for themselves (probably the most important aspect).
+- Learn for themselves (probably the most important aspect).

 You will be learning all of that **by doing all of that** this semester while researching, designing, and implementing the following two major projects.